 PE & Sports Grants

 We hire external qualified sport coaches to offer Hockey curriculum coaching – the children have enjoyed the hockey coaching through the year and as a result there has been an increase in numbers in the After School Club (ASC).
 Teachers have benefitted from the skills taught and joined in with the coaching as part of their own professional development.
 Teachers are now equipped to apply these skills and games to other areas of the PE curriculum more effectively.
-41 children have regularly attended the after school club last year with children attending from each year group.
-Another benefit from this is that more of our children are looking for pathways to extra sport and 6 children have joined Surbiton Hockey Club.
-One of these children has been invited to attend county training for Surrey.
+35 children have regularly attended the after school club last year with children attending from each year group.
+Another benefit from this is that more of our children are looking for pathways to extra sport and 4 children have joined Surbiton Hockey Club.
+One of these children has won the South England Championships with them.
+We were also fortunate to be invited to the European finals hosted at Surbiton Hockey Club, where they were able to watch the game and a couple of the children took part in the half time entertainment.

 In addition to this we have again bought into the Richard Challoner Sports Partnership (RCSP).
 They too provide us with competitions, but also use of their excellent facilities including their 14 table tennis tables, long jump pit and sports hall.
 They also use their young leaders to run competitions including Year 1 and 2 events and inter house competitions.